Runi Khan with her sons Victor Khan and Kishon Khan, daughter Simone Sultana, and Simone’s husband Andrew Fieinstein.

 Simone: What's happening on the ground is not what's depicted in the media and in politics.
 On the ground, there is just so much exposure and mixture.

-Simone worked as an economist for 20 years and now works in film and photography.
-Her husband, Andrew Fienstein, is an investigative journalist and writer who is originally from Cape Town in South Africa.
+Simone worked as an economist for twenty years and now works in film and photography.
+Her husband, Andrew Feinstein, is an investigative journalist and writer who is originally from Cape Town in South Africa.
 He came to London to study, which is when he met Simone, and they eventually moved here permanently in 2001.

 Andrew, however, is far less divided about his identity.
 He still regards himself as a South African, has a South African passport (not a British one), and visits South Africa regularly.
 In a football match between South Africa and England, he would “undoubtedly” support South Africa.